 -3901 chars each

-This shell code is NOWHERE NEAR as elegant as @josefnpat's but I think we can get away with more doing it this way.
-One more thing - all of your global variables need to be defined inside _init() so that I can just call _init() to reset your game.
+-ALL of your global variables need to be declared and initialised inside _init() so that I can just call _init() to reset your game.

 e=all f=flr m=camera p=print r=rnd

-Graphics states - if you turn something on (fillp(), pal(), etc) be sure to turn it off again.
-Exceptions are color() (assume this is regularly overwritten) and camera() (this is reset on game exiting via ret()).
+-If you turn something on (via fillp(), pal(), etc) be sure to turn it off again.
+Exceptions are color() (assume this is regularly overwritten) and palt() / camera() (these are reset on game exiting via ret()).

-For the general spirit of the jam, it would be great if you could design something especially for this, rather than posting something you recently completed.
+-Please make something especially for this, rather than posting something you recently completed.
+Existing ideas are fine.

-There is no need to produce something space-themed, as the "anomalies" are meant to take the player to random dimensions.
+-There is no need to produce something space-themed, as the "anomalies" (see below) are meant to take the player to random dimensions.
 In fact, the more eclectic, the better :)